rossbrandon/rossbrandon.dev/src/content/posts/minimovie-a-simple-unoriginal-twist.md

 If any of this sounded interesting, feel free to poke around at [minimovie.info](https://minimovie.info).
 And if you are interested in the structured LLM enrichment side of things, [augur-go](https://github.com/rossbrandon/augur-go) is open source and I'd love feedback on it.

 🚀

+[^time]: Slight hyperbole; free time is pretty limited between kids and other life-y things.